rasha9801/node.js_streaming/README.md

+Node.js application using TypeScript and Express that reads a large text file, processes the data by adding a prefix, and writes the processed data along with an API response to a new file.

 ## How to run the application
 Using cmd, inside the project directory run the following command lines
 - npm run build: to build the application